And3rsL/Deebot-for-Home-Assistant/info.md

 ### Chinese server Configuration

 For chinese server username you require "short id" and password. short id look like "EXXXXXX".
-DO NOT USE YOUR MOBILE PHONE NUMBER, it wont work.
+DO NOT USE YOUR MOBILE PHONE NUMBER, it won't work.

 country: cn
 continent: as (or ww)